 Rick Van Ness is a successful private investor and retired executive who provides investor education through online videos, short books, and workshops.
-Rick has an engineering degree from Cornell University and a MBA in Finance from New York University.
-His background in engineering and business provides him with the excellent basis for understanding and teaching investments and financial planning.
+Rick has an engineering degree from Cornell University and an MBA in Finance from New York University.
+His background in engineering and business provides him with an excellent basis for understanding and teaching investments and financial planning.

 (Amazon reviews about the paperback book version)

 “Best explanation I have ever seen or read! ” — Charles Van Citters